Abelhubprog/CursorforWriterz/README.md

 # HandyWriterz Admin Portal and Content Management System

-A comprehensive admin portal and content management system for HandyWriterz, built with React, TypeScript, Clerk for authentication, and Appwrite for backend services.
+A comprehensive admin portal and content management system for HandyWriterz, built with React, TypeScript, Clerk for authentication, and Supabase for backend services.

 ![HandyWriterz Admin Dashboard](https://example.com/dashboard-preview.png)